BloomTech-Labs/CS10-job-board/README.md

 [Notes on models](jobs/notes/MODELS.md)

 - `/api/jobs/` returns a limited view of the 10 most recent jobs, sorted by publishing date in descending order (most recently published is first).

-Accepts GET requests.
+    >Accepts GET requests from both authenticated and       non-authenticated users.
 - `/api/jobs/:id/` returns a specific job.

-Accepts GET requests.
+    >Accepts GET requests from both authenticated and non-authenticated users.

-- `/api/company/jobs/` returns a a list of jobs posted by an authenticated company user, in descending order (most recently published is first).
-Accepts GET and POST requests.
+- `/api/company/jobs/` returns a list of jobs posted by a user, in descending order (most recently published is first).

+    >Accepts GET and POST requests from authenticated users.
+- `/api/company/jobs/:id/` returns a specific job.

+    >Accepts GET requests from any authenticated user. \
+    >Accepts POST, PUT, PATCH, and DELETE requests only from authenticated users whose id matches the `company` id field on the returned job.

 ### Auth Routes